developer-program/engineering-track/docs/software-designs/design-principles.md

 class Shop {
     transactionBad(consumer, price) {
-        consumer.wallet.pay(price);  // break law of Demeter, alice should not know about the price.
+        consumer.wallet.pay(price);  // breaks Law of Demeter, Shop should not know about the Alice's wallet }
-    }

     transactionBetter(consumer, price) {